Exodus000/CloudComputingProj/ReadMe.md

   First choose Ubuntu Server 14.04 LTS (HVM), SSD Volume Type for target VM

   And from provided types choose t2.micro which has 1 vCPU 1GiB memeory and 8GB Instance Storage

+  If there is more than 1 server it's efficient to keep all instances under same subnet.

 ### 2 VM Configurations